Thursday, 31 July 2008

 And to cement the point, another beautiful, if slightly oddly shaped, doll La Grande Odalisque

 In keeping with Ingres' apparent sense of the world, his style remained roughly a constant through his career.
 He wrote, "I am a conservator of good doctrine, and not an innovator."
 Such a mind is not seeking breakthroughs to intenser vision, or the like; such a desire being at odds with the classical type to whom all should be clear and simple in self-contained perfection, rather than elusive, and difficult.
-This type of yearning explains Oedipus' extremely violent and ludicrous self-punishing for the crime- through no real fault of his own- of transgressing the desired form of absolute order integral to his culture.
+And in terms of this classical ideal of clarity, this also explains Oedipus' extremely violent and ludicrous self-punishing for the crime - through no real fault of his own - of transgressing the desired form of absolute order integral to his culture.

-A greater painting by Ingres above, The Valpincon Bather, though the greater worth could be to a large extent a matter of geography, and were the bather's face were in view, she most likely then she would reveal herself to be another human doll.
+A greater painting by Ingres above, The Valpincon Bather, though the greater worth could be to a large extent down to where we are viewing the bather from, and were her face to be in view, she would most likely be revealed to be just another human doll.

 And below Ingres, Rain Steam and Speed the Great Western Railway, by Turner, an artist actualising perhaps diametrically contrary psychological, spiritual aspects of the human condition.
 For Ingres, truth is contained firmly within the particulars of existence, especially within their physical form which offers its essence up meekly to the draughtman skills of the artist, and elusive inner reality is almost wholly non-existent.
 Such simple rational clarity is anathema to Turner, and his art, especially as he progressed, produces little in the way of drawing skills at all, and becomes at times squalls of virtual abstraction.
 Truth for him is a much more dangerous animal.